yoyowallet/django-idempotency-key/README.md

         # If not specified then defaults to 'idempotency_key.locks.SingleProcessLock'
         'CLASS': 'idempotency_key.locks.SingleProcessLock',

         # The unique name to be used accross processes for the lock.
-Only used by the MultiProcessLock class
+Only used by the MultiProcessRedisLock class
         'NAME': 'MyLock',

         # The maximum time to live for the lock.
 If a lock is given and is never released this timeout forces the release